jfbauman/bikesharing/README.md

 Trips by Weekday per Hour
 ![TripsbyWeekdayperHour](https://user-images.githubusercontent.com/115032384/217100871-2eb529b2-186e-4e28-9a08-2fa00c179460.png)
-Peek hours for Monday - Friday are 5am-10am and 4pm-8pm.
+Peek hours for Monday-Friday are 5am-10am and 4pm-8pm.
 Peek hours for Saturday and Sunday are 11am- 6pm.

 Trips by Gender (Weekday per Hour)